 Anti-Inflammatory Foods

-Shifting to a will boost your mood, your health.
+Shifting to a plant-based diet will boost your mood, your health.
 How?
-It might be related to in your body.
+It might be related to inflammation in your body.
 Let us explain:

 When you are stung by an insect or arachnid, your skin turns red and swells.
 The same happens when you get a spine or splinter on your hand.
 The area turns red, swells up, and the temperature in the area increases.
 That's inflammation.